 When I started working at Rice University, we had a coffee room which had a couple of brew machines, one for Starbucks House Blend decaf, and one for Sumatra high octane.
 I would often arrive a couple of hours early, open a pre-measured packet of the Sumatra into the full-strength machine and brew a carafe (probably 3 liters) of the stuff.
 I would fill my 12-ounce mug, add a fair bit of creamer and take it upstairs to my office and work on one of my novels until everyone arrived.
 I’d be ready for a second cup halfway through the morning, but sometimes the caffeine would give me such a buzz that I started drinking green tea instead during the afternoon.

 Once I retired in 2009, I continued to drink roughly the same amount of coffee, but mixed the grounds half-caffeine/half-decaf.
 I also stopped adding creamer to it.
-Over the past few years, though, I discovered that I really didn’t need the caffeine as much as I wanted to have something to sip on while I worked.
+Over the past few years, though, I discovered that I really didn’t need the caffeine as much as I thought.
+I just wanted to have something to sip on while I worked.

 This is what 1 tablespoon (on the left) and ½ cup of grounds (on the right) looks like.

 Just last year, though, I discovered Vietnamese instant coffee.
 I now make my coffee even weaker, then add water, reheat it, and add a little of the Viet coffee for flavor.
 Here’s that process step-by step.
 I fill the Mr. Coffee reservoir full.
 Drop a filter into the basket.
 Shake a little cinnamon into the bottom of the filter (old habit, when I was brewing it stronger, the cinnamon seemed to cut the acidity of the brewed coffee — I still do it anyway).
-I add 2 scoops of *decaf* coffee (less caffeine to begin with), then brew it.
-After it’s brewed, I fill a third of a 20 ounce mug with the weak decaf coffee, add a third of a mug of water, nuke it for about 90 seconds, then add ½ teaspoon of the instant Viet coffee (more than enough to give me flavor, but minimal caffeine), add a little creamer (something I started doing again during the pandemic so we wouldn’t have to go to the store for milk as often), then fill the rest of the mug with milk (2% milkfat).
+I add 2 scoops of *decaf* coffee (so no caffeine to begin with), then brew it.
+After it’s brewed, I fill a third of a 20 ounce mug with the weak decaf coffee, add a third of a mug of water, nuke it for about 90 seconds, then add ½ teaspoon of the instant Viet coffee (more than enough to give me flavor, but still minimal caffeine), add a little creamer (something I started doing again during the pandemic so we wouldn’t have to go to the store for milk as often), then fill the rest of the mug with milk (2% milkfat).
 During the pandemic I would use more creamer and less milk.
 Now I’m gradually weaning myself away from the creamer because I don’t need or want the extra sugar.

 I use the Trung Nguyên G7 3-in-1 brand of Viet coffee.
 It comes in a large bag with 100 packets (16 grams each) of the most flavorful coffee I have ever had.
 Available online for about $18 to $20 per bag, but if you have a good Asian market in your area, you may be able to get it for less.
 I usually get mine (three bags at a time, about a year’s worth) for $10 to $12 per bag.
 I don’t need to add much of it to my weak mixture to get a very flavorful brew.
 I take it upstairs to my study and place it on a warmer (a candle warmer I got at Bed, Bath & Beyond around ten years ago, still going strong), which sits atop a coaster made of a cross-section of a tree fossil to keep the warmer from scorching my desk.